 Dr Wanda Wyporska, FRSA, is Executive Director at The Equality Trust, the national charity that campaigns to reduce social and economic inequality.
-She is a Visiting Research Fellow at the University of York, a trustee of Equally Ours and Governor of a primary school in Tottenham.
+She is a Visiting Research Fellow at the University of York, a trustee of Equally Ours and Redthread, Governor of West Green Primary School, Tottenham and was a founding trustee of United Kingdom for Refugees.
 She is a regular keynote speaker and sits on or has advised a range of bodies, such as the ACEVO race advisory panel, the Fight Inequality Alliance Steering Group, the Sheila McKechnie Foundation, NUS Poverty Commission and the Sex Education Forum Advisory Group, among others.

 Wanda has over a decade of experience working in the trade union movement, leading on equalities, social mobility and education policy and is an experienced campaigner.
 She is a TEDx speaker, has spoken at the United Nations, York Festival of Ideas, and chaired a panel at the Women of the World Festival.
 She regularly comments in the media, having appeared on Newsnight, BBC Radio 4's The Moral Maze, Sky News, and BBC 1's The Big Questions, among other media outlets.